Herbertkartel/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-Assign random numbers to a variable
+Assign a random number to a variable